junxit/us-congress-bills-109/bill.md

     >   - **(4)** water and air quality.

   - **(3)** by redesignating subsection (g) as subsection (c).
 - **(c)** *Hunting, Fishing, and Trapping* Section 905 of the National Parks and Recreation Act of 1978 (16 U.S.C.
+230d) is amended in the first sentence—
+  - **(1)** by inserting after “Barataria Marsh Unit” “, but only as to land, water, or interests in land and water managed by the Secretary”; and
-230d) is amended in the first sentence by striking “within the core area and on those lands acquired by the Secretary pursuant to section 902(c) of this title, he” and inserting “the Secretary”.
+  - **(2)** by striking “within the core area” and all that follows through “he may” and inserting “the Secretary may”.
 - **(d)** *Administration* Section 906 of the National Parks and Recreation Act of 1978 (16 U.S.C.
 230e) is amended—
   - **(1)** by striking the first sentence; and
   - **(2)** in the second sentence, by striking “Pending such establishment and thereafter the” and inserting “The”.